Good Japanese Vintage Fabric for Boro Cover

 Also, check the search result for “Boro” in our website.
 We have been adding many more articles to explain what “Boro” is for us.
 It became a long article.
 I hope I provided some clarification about the Boro and Sashiko.

-One thought to “Good Japanese Vintage Fabric for Boro”
+One thought on “Good Japanese Vintage Fabric for Boro”

 Leave a Reply